List of Asterix characters: Obelix

 Obelix is Asterix's closest friend and works as a menhir sculptor and delivery man.
 He is a tall, obese man (he refers to himself as "well-padded" or "man with a slipped chest" and will immediately knock out anyone who calls him "fat") with two notable attributes: his permanently phenomenal strength and his voracious appetite for food, especially wild boar.
-His strength results from having fallen into Getafix's magic potion cauldron as a baby.
+His strength results from having fallen into Getafix's magic potion cauldron as a child.
 As a consequence, Getafix will not let him take additional potions for fear of side effects (for example, turning into stone, as shown in Asterix and Obelix all at Sea), something that Obelix finds immensely unfair.
 The only exception was in Asterix and Cleopatra when they were trapped in a pyramid and Getafix allows him to have three drops of the magic potion.
 Obelix's size is often the brunt of many jokes.
-In Asterix and the Big Fight, the druid Psychoanalytix mistakes Obelix for a patient with an eating disorder.
+In Asterix and the Big Fight, the druid Psychoanalytix mistakes Obélix for a patient with an eating disorder.
 At the end of the book, Obelix decides to go on a diet, but quickly goes back to eating huge quantities of boar.